Hybrid Workspaces: A Workspace Solution Here to Stay

 Another possibility would be pricing based on location and peak periods.
 Popular work locations with better accessibility and amenities can afford to charge higher rates and employ the use of ‘surge pricing’ during peak hours.
 Of course, the suggestions provided by Lane’s Flex Report are non-exhaustive.
 CREs are free to employ unique pricing strategies based on their local community of working professionals.

 Remote work arrangements and hotdesking are no longer temporary trends or intermediary solutions.
-It’s time for businesses to acknowledge the move towards flexible workspace solutions as the updated ‘New Normal’.
+It’s time for businesses to acknowledge the move towards flexible or hybrid workspace solution as the updated ‘New Normal’.

 CREs looking to make the shift towards flexible workspaces should seek to be proactive in advertising their spaces (as acknowledged by Lane’s Flex Report).
 Listing platforms in particular, are well-equipped with the necessary tools to give CREs a boost in promoting their spaces and reaching their ideal target audience of working professionals in need of conducive, on-demand spaces.